Cyclic covers of an algebraic curve from an adelic viewpoint: Geometric applications

 \subsection{Classification}

 We can give a second proof of Proposition~\ref{P:Harrison to covers with ramification}, relating algebraic and geometric ramification, by a direct argument of independent interest, since it shows the concordance of two points of view, namely Borevich's correspondence given in Theorem~\ref{T:Borevich correspondence n-Kummer} (and sketched following its statement) and that of Cornalba in~\cite[Lemma 1]{Cornalba}.
+We refine these constructions to take into account a specified ramification locus $\R$, via~\eqref{E:HarR(Sigma,Cp) to Cov R}, with notation as in \S\ref{subsec:algebraic vs geometric ramification}.